MansiSharma6e/go-bank/README.md

 ## Introduction

-Welcome to GopherBank, a comprehensive backend web service developed in Golang.
+Welcome to Go Bank, a comprehensive backend web service developed in Golang.
 This project provides APIs for managing bank accounts, recording balance changes, and facilitating money transfers between accounts.

 Note: Development is in progress...